Buying a Massage Chair? Ask yourself these questions first.

 Common Massage Chair Features

-As you choose the right massage chair, keeping in mind the purpose you want your chair to serve and ensuring you’re happy with your purchase, you should familiarize yourself with features commonly offered.
+When buying a massage chair, you should familiarize yourself with features commonly offered, keeping in mind the purpose your chair will serve.
 Be sure to dive deeper based on your budget and specific needs.
 Below is a summary of the significant components.

-• Rollers: Massage chairs offer three options for rollers, each designed to provide different depths of massage.
+• Roller mechanisms: Massage chairs offer three options for roller movements.
 You’ll see 2D, 3D, and even 4D rollers advertised.
 The 2D is best for a user who isn’t looking for an exceptionally deep massage.
 The 3D, found in most massage chairs on the market today, goes deeper, penetrating into the muscles for a more intense massage.
-4D rollers can turn and hit different angles that the 3D rollers can’t and offer the greatest level of penetration.
+4D mechanisms offer the ability to adjust the pace of a massage.

-• Tracks: There are two massage track types- S-Track and L-Track.
+• Tracks: There are two massage track types: S-Track and L-Track.
 All chairs have a curved S-shape track.
 The L-shape extends to massage the back of the hamstrings, the glutes, and the piriformis muscles.
-But the L-shape does not flatten as well as the S-shape to prove a good stretch.
-Some newer massage chairs are starting to combine these tracks—called a J-track—to create a more successful full-body massage experience.
+But the L-shape does not flatten as well as the S-shape to provide a good stretch.
+Some newer massage chairs are starting to combine these tracks—called a J-Track—to create more of a full-body massage experience.

-• Zero-Gravity: Almost all massage chairs offer a recline feature.
-But not all of them can recline to a true zero-gravity position, achieved when your legs are raised to a level above your heart.
-The zero-gravity position helps your spine and joints decompress and alleviate some of the stress on your joints caused by gravity.
+• Zero Gravity: Almost all massage chairs offer a recline feature.
+But not all of them can recline to a true zero gravity position, achieved when your legs are raised to the level of your heart.
+The zero gravity position helps your spine and joints decompress and alleviates some of the stress on your joints caused by gravity.

-• Foot and Calf Massage: While you may prioritize back massage, many users also favor foot and calf massage.
-This option is a good choice for the medium to the more expensive massage chairs if you’re on your feet for much of the day.
+• Foot and Calf Massage: While you may prioritize back massages, many users also favor foot and calf massage.
+This option is a good choice for the medium-priced to the more expensive massage chairs if you’re on your feet for much of the day.

-• Airbags: Unlike rollers, airbags inflate around the targeted area, like your arm or hand, and compress it by squeezing down and then releasing it.
-The intensity varies depending on how much the airbag is inflated, which can be set on the handset controller.
-Combined with rollers, the customized airbag inflation creates a more complete and relaxing experience.
+• Air cells: Unlike rollers, air cells inflate around the targeted area, like your arm or hand, and compress it by squeezing and releasing.
+The intensity varies depending on how much the air cells are inflated, which can be set on the handset controller.
+Combined with rollers, the customized air cell inflation creates a more complete and relaxing experience.

-• Body Scan Technology: For a personalized massage for your specific body size and shape, body scans provide the most accuracy and precision.
-They work by utilizing state-of-the-art technology to register each user’s size, shape, and curves to customize the massage.
+• Body Scan Technology: For a massage tailored to your specific body size and shape, body scans provide the most accuracy and precision.
+They work by utilizing state-of-the-art technology to register each user’s size, shape, and curves to customize the experience.

 Many retailers and brands promote features as their primary marketing focus.
 You’ll likely see bullet lists of features (yes, like the one above) attached to any chair you find and wherever you find massage chairs for sale.

-Consider this: you wouldn’t buy an automobile purely based on its features.
+However, you should consider this: You wouldn’t buy an automobile purely based on its features.
 While features are important and may contribute to your final decision, they aren’t the way to determine how to choose a massage chair.
 The test drive is a vital aspect of any new vehicle purchase.
 How does it feel?

 Neuroscientists will tell you that you don’t think only with your brain.
 Your heart and your “gut” are also aspects of your intelligence.
 Features appeal to your intellect.
-You may or may not understand how an airbag differs from a roller or an S-track differs from an L-track or J-Track roller.
+You may or may not understand how an air cell differs from a roller or an S-Track differs from an L-Track or J-Track.
 If you do, good for you.
 The real determiner, however, is how any feature feels to you and other household members.
-And the choice you make should be visceral, physical, psychological, not simply intellectual.
+And the choice you make should be visceral, physical, and psychological, not simply intellectual.

 Go ahead and learn what features are available at your price point and which seem to suit your needs.
 But don’t assume the features are how to choose a massage chair.
 They’re not.
 A benefit of in-store demos and in-home trials is that you get the whole chair experience.
 The experience is the key to understanding how a combination of features works for you on a visceral level.